 Commuting Expense Deduction Eliminated

-Employers had been able to deduct the expense of commuting benefits reimbursed to employees, like carpooling, parking, and bike commuting.
+Employers had been able to deduct the expense of commuting benefits reimbursed to employees, like carpooling, and parking.
+But you can still deduct bicycle commuting reimbursements through 2025.
 These benefits are no longer deductible as a business expense for employers.
 You can still provide these benefits, but your business won't get a tax deduction for the costs.

 Get Help With These Tax Law Changes

 Portions of this law are in flux, and other portions are complex.
 Prepare for tax season by making sure you have excellent records and you can show a business purpose for any expenses.
 Then take everything to your tax professional.
 They have the latest changes to regulations and can help make sure you aren't missing anything important.